A CASE OF INJUSTICE

 As the law stands at present false accusers can walk away without any charge being brought against them.
 This is going to change as false accusers will be charged with perjury and wasting police time and a sentence of 5 years in prison if found guilty

-Hopefully May 2017 the appeal court will give its verdict on a case that goes back to July 2015 almost 2 years ago
+The appeal court will give its verdict on a case that goes back to July 2015 almost 2 years ago